To pass the California Bar Exam, you need an overall scaled score of 1390.

 You’d pass the exam assuming the MBE score was also on track (1390 scaled score).

-This means that, while you should target at least an average of 60-65 on the written portion (although you could raise/lower this target depending on your comfort with the MBE), you should also recognize the value of each 5-point uptick on the essays and the PT.
+This means that, yes, you should target at least an average of 60-63 on the written portion (although you could raise/lower this target depending on your MBE), and also recognize the value of each 5-point uptick on the essays and the PT.

 I call this the “5-point insight”